AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 {{< /highlight >}}

-For this example, I will set the base colors in **_base.html** in the *base* element.
+For this example, I will set the base colors in **_base.html** in the *body* element.
 You can of course add more classes to your liking.

 **_example.scss:**